Updated May 2018

 In Facebook’s Settings, you can also see which apps are collecting data through Facebook, and then take steps to gain more control over these.
 Go to the ‘settings’ section and then on the left hand side of the screen you will see different choices, including ‘apps’.

 Seems simple?
 Unfortunately, that is not all.
 Data collected about you can be collected by others and then may show up anyway.
-There have been several reports of Facebook having ‘ghost accounts’ of people.
-That is people who don’t have Facebook accounts but that they have information on anyway because of their friends activities or the data collection of other services.
-It should be as simple as a few checkboxes to control your personal data collection and use, but unfortunately it is not.
+There have been several reports of Facebook having ‘shadow profiles’ of people.
+That is people who don’t have Facebook accounts but that they have information on anyway because of their friends activities or the data collected from them of other services.
+It should be as simple as a few checkboxes to control your personal data collection and use, but unfortunately it is not right now.
+This may change with the implementation required by General Data Protection Regulation in Europe.

 What data does Facebook collect?